BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 ## Step 11

 Afterwards continue setting up osTicket in the browser (click continue) then you will name the Helpdesk and default email that will receive emails from customers who submit tickets.
-Before you click "install now" we will need to download HeidiSQL from the folder you downloaded onto the PC from the google docs be sure the username and password match your username and password from MySQL once youve done this click open and then you will create a database called "osTicket" Now go back into the browser to set up the final database settings make sure your MySQL Database information matches everthing you just put in HeidiSQL
+Before you click "install now" we will need to download HeidiSQL from the folder you downloaded onto the PC from the google docs.
+Be sure the username and password match your username and password from MySQL once youve done this click open and then you will create a database called "osTicket."
+Now go back into the browser to set up the final database settings, make sure your MySQL Database information matches everthing you just put in HeidiSQL.

 </p>